What is Spiritual Direction?

 De is a "third-cultured" person, having been raised in Asia and spent much of her life crossing the borders of over 50 countries.
 It is a privilege to meet with anyone who desires to cultivate a deeper life with God.
 Deb particularly enjoys being present to ministry leaders, academics, and expats who straddle worlds.
 She is married to a University Professor and lives in Columbus, OH with their two adventurous daughters.

-Deb offers individual direction, group direction, facilitate clearness committees and community discernment processes, teach, and lead contemplative prayer and retreats.
+Deb offers individual direction, group direction, facilitates clearness committees and community discernment processes, teaches, and leads contemplative prayer and retreats.
 She is a member of the Evangelical Spiritual Direction Association and ascribes to their code of ethics.

 Kelsie Meyers is a Spiritual Director in central Ohio.
 She has spent the past 15 years participating and serving in the Vineyard church.
 As a pastor she served on the planting team for Franklinton Abbey; a contemplative Vineyard in Columbus Ohio.
 Here, she focused on pastoral care, creating community, and cultivating a culture where people are captured by the Love of God for the sake of the world.
 Currently, she is pursuing an MDiv from Ashland Theological Seminary.